15 Healthy Birthday Cake Recipes

 A fun, delicious birthday cake is something every kid looks forward to, but how can you keep your child's birthday cake excitement going and keep things healthy?

 According to Christine Palumbo, a registered dietician and columnist with "Chicago Parent," making a healthy cake is all about substitutions and reducing certain ingredients -- like sugar, butter, oil and shortening, as well as using less frosting or glaze -- by making the cake yourself.
 "You could swap about 1/4 or 1/3 whole wheat flour or oatmeal flour (whirl rolled oats in the blender) for the white flour," she suggests.
+Be sure to ask your spouse or nanny for help so you're not too busy in the kitchen to enjoy the party!

 And you don't almost have to be completely 100 percent honest.
 "If you go this route, mention it to no one!
 If you mention healthier ingredients or a more healthful cake, people will try to find fault with it.
 Mum's the word."